makman568/algofun/pq/hybridconsensus.md

 utilizing larger committees (5,000+ participants) to force consensus and recover from deadlock.

 **Transient Load During Recovery:**
-During recovery, the number of Sticky Envelopes may spike significantly (2×-5× baseline volume) as the network attempts to gather a supermajority from a larger committee pool.
+During recovery, the number of Falcon Envelopes may spike significantly (2×-5× baseline volume) as the network attempts to gather a supermajority from a larger committee pool.

 **Example Spike Scenario:**